-The Dual-Process Approach to Human Sociality: A Review
+The Dual-Process Approach to Human Sociality: Meta-analytic evidence for a theory of internalized heuristics for self-preservation

 Keywords: dual-process, pro-sociality, cooperation, altruism, honesty, reciprocity, moral judgments